solomondong/rtsp/README.md

 rtsp
 ====

-`rtsp` implements RTSP in Go.
-The development focus is for video streaming from security cameras, but the library is developed such that it should be useful for any type of stream.

-Currently, `rtp` and `rtcp` are implemented as sub-packages, but this will likely change once the library matures.
+`rtsp` implements RTSP in Go and can be used as a RTSP client that can consume any RTSP stream.

 License
 =======